 Halloween is my favorite time of year.
-Not only because of the diabolical holiday, but because the weather is finally changing once again, and autumn is the most beautiful season of them all to me.
-The summer heat has finally dissipated, and the cool breezes bring with it brightly colored leaves on trees, and an overall sense of contentment.
-I know not everyone feels this way, and I suppose this is what defines a true follower of the Halloween spirit.
+Not only because of Halloween, but because the weather finally changes from bad to good.
+Autumn is the most beautiful season of all to me.
+It signifies the passing of ugly summer heat, bringing cool breezes with brightly colored leaves.
+Autumn provides me with an overall sense of contentment.
+My autumn joy defines a true follower of the Halloween spirit.

 Enjoy the season...

-All Hallows Eve was actually the name given to the day before the religious holiday called All Saints Day.
-On this day, the Roman Catholic and Anglican churches feasted and openly glorified God and all of his saints (known and unknown).
+All Hallows Eve was the name given to the day before the religious holiday called All Saints Day.
+The Roman Catholic and Anglican churches feasted and openly glorified God and all of his saints (known and unknown).
 The actual day was celebrated on November 1st in the Western part of England (as so decreed by Pope Gregory IV in the year 837).
 The term All Hallows Eve came from medieval England, and referenced the preceding evening before All Saints Day.
 The observance was also known as Allhallows and Hallowmas.

-However, these celebrations are not to be confused with All Souls Day (November 2), which was another feast of the Roman Catholic Church in which those on earth prayed for the souls of the departed still suffering in purgatory.
-It was believed that the dead would return to their earthly homes on All Souls Day, and often families would leave candles burning so the deceased could find their ways home.
-However, in Irish and Scottish cultures, it is felt that the devil, witches and spirits also roamed with the returning souls, and the flames of candles were extinguished until the All Souls Day festivities began.
+However, the celebrations are not to be confused with All Souls Day (November 2), which was another feast of the Roman Catholic Church in which those on earth prayed for the souls of the departed still suffering in purgatory.
+It was believed the dead would return to their earthly homes on All Souls Day.
+Families often left candles burning so the deceased could find their way home.
+However, in Irish and Scottish cultures, it is felt the devil, witches and spirits also roamed with the returning souls, so candle flames were extinguished until the All Souls Day festivities began.

 Trick or treating has been a tradition in many cultures for centuries.
-Hundreds of years ago, people wore masks when droughts or diseases (or other disasters) struck.
-Folks believed that wearing hideous masks would ward off the demons who brought misfortune, thus creating the nature of superstition which was so prevalent amongst people of medieval times and later.
+Hundreds of years ago, people wore masks when droughts, diseases or other disasters struck.
+Folks believed that by wearing hideous masks, they would ward off the demons who brought misfortune, thus creating the nature of superstition which was so prevalent amongst people of medieval times and later.

-In England ages ago, the poor once went from house to house singing for soul cakes made of bread and raisins, or begging for money.
-Also, in some parts of England, "turnip" lanterns were placed on gateposts to protect homes from the spirits.
-Other ancient English folklore includes the legend of elves riding on the backs of village cats, and often villagers would lock up their felines so that the elves would not catch them.
-In addition, children were told not to sit under Hawthorne trees because fairies loved to dance on them, and if they were to see the children, their tempers would soar.
-One old Halloween tradition was to give children beggars apples, buns and money to insure they kept ghosts and goblins from playing tricks.
+In England, the poor once went from house to house singing for soul cakes made of bread and raisins.
+In some parts of England, "turnip" lanterns were placed on gateposts to protect homes from spirits.
+Other ancient English folklore includes the legend of elves riding on the backs of village cats.
+Villagers often locked up their felines so the elves could not catch them.
+In addition, children were told not to sit under Hawthorne trees because fairies loved to dance on the treetops.
+If fairies were to see the children, their tempers would soar.
+One old Halloween tradition was to give children beggars apples, buns and money to ensure they kept ghosts and goblins from playing tricks.

-In Spain forty years ago, people would often put cakes and nuts on graves during Halloween, thinking to bribe the evil spirits.
-Additionally, the black cat is considered to be bad luck (especially if you let it cross your path or come into your home).
-A special pastry known as Bones of the Holy is eaten during Halloween in Spain, and this food is actually an anise seed bread with an orange glaze.
-The bread is also known as "Pan de Muerto" (Bread of the Dead), and is shaped into skulls or round loaves, with strips of dough rolled out and attached to resemble bones.
+In Spain, people often placed cakes and nuts on graves during Halloween, thinking to bribe evil spirits.
+Additionally, the black cat is considered to be bad luck, especially when it crosses your path or comes into your home.
+A special pastry known as Bones of the Holy is eaten during Halloween in Spain, which consists of anise seed bread with orange glaze.
+The bread is also known as "Pan de Muerto" (Bread of the Dead).
+It is shaped into skulls or round loaves, with strips of dough rolled out and attached to resemble bones.

 In a sinister twist, the Spanish Inquisition carried out Auto-Da-Fe ("act of faith") on All Saints Day.
-This was the public ceremony of executing people condemned to death by the Inquisition for heresy and other "sins."
-It was also a judicial ceremony of the Roman Catholic Church, and was considered a solemn occasion.
-The condemned would be taken to a public place, where they would hear a sermon followed by the execution of their sentence (where they were most commonly burned at the stake).
-The first recorded Auto-Da-Fe was held by the Inquisition in 1481; and the last to take place was early in the 19th-century.
-The ceremony also took place on Sunday's between Whitsunday and Advent.
+It was the public ceremony of executing people condemned to death by the Inquisition for heresy and other "sins."
+It was also a judicial ceremony of the Roman Catholic Church, and considered a solemn occasion.
+The condemned would be taken to a public place, where they would hear a sermon followed by the execution of their sentence (when they were commonly burned at the stake).
+The first recorded Auto-Da-Fe was held by the Inquisition in 1481; the last ceremony took place in the early 19th-century.
+The ceremony also occurred on Sunday's between Whitsunday and Advent.

 In Poland, doors and windows are left open to welcome the spirits or visiting souls (quite a different reaction from other parts of Europe, where people are typically afraid of such things).
 However, Halloween is not celebrated in Poland as it is in other parts of the world.
-Most people are aware of what happens on Halloween, but traditions do not abound here.
-In North America, of course, trick-or-treaters are welcomed by placing lighted pumpkins in windows and on porches, and those who knock on the door in costumes are offered treats and other goodies.
+Most people are aware of what happens on Halloween, but traditions do not abound in Poland.

 PUMPKIN TRIVIA:Did you know?. . . . . . .

 The word Jack O'Lantern was first used when a mysterious light began to flicker over the marshes in Ireland.
 When the light was approached, it would advance, always keeping out of reach.
-(This light is also known as will o' the wisp).
-In Irish legend, there was a man named Stingy Jack who died.
-He was considered too mean to go to heaven, and he had tricked the devil too many times to be invited into hell.
-In death, Jack had to walk the earth carrying a lantern made out of a turnip with a single burning coal inside.
-This Irish spirit became known as Jack O'Lantern, or Jack of the Lantern.
+The light was also known as will o' the wisp.
+In Irish legend, when a man named Stingy Jack died he was considered too mean to go to heaven.
+He had also tricked the devil too many times to be invited into hell.
+In death, Jack had to walk the earth carrying a lantern made from a turnip with a single burning coal inside.
+The Irish spirit became known as Jack O'Lantern or Jack of the Lantern.
 It wasn't until immigrants brought the tradition to the United States that pumpkins were used as the Jack O'Lantern's.
 At the time, pumpkins were used because they were less expensive and more abundant than turnips.

-Vlad Dracula was a real person, but he was also a Romanian prince who lived during the 15th century.
-Vlad was noted for his military finesse against Turkish invasions, and he is still considered a hero in Romania today.
-However, Vlad was also a mass murderer whose favorite form if killing was impalement.
-Legend has it he also enjoyed using the blood of his victims to mix in his food and chopping up the remains to eat.
+Vlad Dracula was a real person, a Romanian prince who lived during the 15th century.
+Vlad was noted for his military finesse against Turkish invasions, and is still considered a hero in Romania today.
+However, Vlad was also a mass murderer whose favorite form of killing was impalement.
+Legend has it he also enjoyed drinking the blood of his victims and chopping their remains to mix into his food.
 Thus the vampire stories were born.
 The actual word "vampire" derives from a Slavic word "vampyre," which means "flying between" and "drinking."

-The word Frankenstein literally means "stone of the Franks" in German.
-In 500 A.D., the Franks seized control of Gaul, which was part of the Roman Empire during that time.
+The word Frankenstein literally means "stone of the Franks" in the German language.
+In 500 A.D., the Franks seized control of Gaul, which was then part of the Roman Empire.
 Included in the conquest was a quarry in the vicinity of what is now Darmstadt, Germany.
-One of their knights, Arbogast Von Frankenstein, was a voracious warrior from this area, and he was the first person known to use the surname of Frankenstein.
-In the 13th-century, a castle was built near Darmstadt, and was named for Baron von Frankenstein.
+One of their knights, Arbogast Von Frankenstein, was a voracious warrior from the area also known as the first person to use the surname of Frankenstein.
+In the 13th-century, a castle was built near Darmstadt, named for Baron von Frankenstein.

-In 1814, the English novelist Mary Shelley traveled down the Rhine River in Germany with her husband.
+In 1814, English novelist Mary Shelley traveled down the Rhine River in Germany with her husband.
 It is said one of their stops was near the ruins of Frankenstein Castle.
-Some four years later, in 1818, she published her novel Frankenstein, which has since become a literary classic through the ages to the modern day.
-The novel recounts the life of Victor Frankenstein, a doctor who creates a man from other bodies in his laboratory, and who reels in disgust from his creation for fear he has spawned a monster.
+Some four years later, she published her novel Frankenstein, which has since become a literary classic through the ages to the modern day.
+The novel recounts the life of Victor Frankenstein, a doctor who creates a man from stolen body parts in his laboratory, and then reels in disgust from his creation for fear he has spawned a monster.

-Werewolves are beasts that have no known origins.
-The term lycanthropy is also used in describing the werewolf, defined as originating from the Greek words "lyoki" (wolf), and "anthropos" (man).
+Werewolves are beasts who have no known origins.
+The term lycanthropy is also used in describing the werewolf, defined as originating from the Greek words "lyoki" (wolf) and "anthropos" (man).
 Further definition of the term lycanthropy means "a human being that has changed into a wolf, or is capable of assuming the form of a wolf, held possible by witchcraft or other magic."
-Werewolves are a cross-between a human man and an enraged beast who kills with a bloody violence.
+Werewolves are a cross-between a human man and an enraged beast, which kills with bloody violence.

 There is also an authentic medical condition known as Lycanthropic Disorder, in which the patient believes that he or she is a werewolf.
 Werewolves are also immune to aging and most physical diseases, and are said to transform from human to wolf when the moon is full.
-The only thing that can destroy a werewolf is a silver bullet.
+The only way to destroy a werewolf is with a silver bullet.

 Witchcraft is termed as "sorcery, the magical manipulation of supernormal forces through the use of spells and the conjuring of spirits."
 Many people in the dark ages thought of witchcraft as evil magic, heresy and devil-worship.
 The general fear and belief that women could be witches was proven with the Salem Witch Trials in the 1700's, when women were burned at the stake after being condemned as witches.